dtcenter/METplus-Training/docs/modules/METplus/use_case_track_and_intensity.rst

 Open the custom configuration file called track_and_intensity.output.conf and set the OUTPUT_BASE value with the path to the output directory you just created. (**WEB BROWSER** *point to/mouse to the first blue box with the example*)

 Now set the INPUT_BASE to the full path corresponding to the output directory from the TC-Pairs Tool tutorial (this is the directory that contains your tc_pairs.tcst file).
-Close the file.
+Remember to close the file.

-(**XTERM**)
-Unassigned settings under the [config] section corresponding to the plot_tcmpr.R options will use default values that are established in the plot_tcmpr.R script.

 You can take a moment to look at what is defined in the parm/use_cases/met_tool_wrapper/TCMPRPlotter/TCMPRPlotter.conf, under the [config] section.
 ( **XTERM** *open this file* )